 Sometimes we don’t fully understand the importance of gratitude in life, much less appreciate the unbelievable blessings that radical gratitude can bring into our lives.

 I’m not asking these questions to send you off on a guilt trip.
 I just think you might benefit from considering these questions for a moment.

 Yesterday was different.
-Yesterday, as part of my New Year’s “New Thinking” plan, I gave myself a challenge, namely: Pay closer attention to the blessings in my life.
+Yesterday, as part of my “New Thinking” plan, I gave myself a challenge, namely: Pay closer attention to the blessings in my life.

 When I ask people in the Believe and Create Facebook community “What are you thankful for?” the most common responses I receive can be summed up in this rather short list: